open-voice-interoperability/website/site/content/ambassadors/_index.md

       voice-first content.
 She has a strong academic background in International Relations and Geopolitics.
 Originally from Italy, her life and career have taken her to Ireland, India, Silicon Valley, London and now New York.
+  - heading: 'Harry Pappas, Founder & CEO of Intelligent Health Association'
+    imageUrl: /img/open-voice-network-ovon-ambassadors-harry-pappas.jpg
+    text: >-
+      Harry Pappas is a successful technology entrepreneur with a strong focus on the health and wellness technology sector.
+He is a speaker at many health and wellness conferences and trade shows around the world, and he and his team are the producers of the award-winning Intelligent Health Pavilion™, a technology-centric digital hospital.

+      Pappas is an internationally recognized thought leader with auto-ID, BLE, NFC, RFID, RTLS, sensors, voice, robotics, and wireless technologies.
+He is also the creator of the i-Home™ and Founder and CEO of the Intelligent Health Association, a global technology-centric organization dedicated to helping members of the healthcare community adopt new technologies while driving down the cost of healthcare.
 ---